Nesci28/Crypto_Portfolio/README.md

 ticker: The 3 characters symbol of the coin (in uppercase)
 address: Your wallet address [value or blank]
+manualBalance: If you want to add a balance manually [value]
+checkOnExplorer: Check the balance of the wallet on the explorer [true or false]
 nanopool: If you are mining on nanopool and want to include the amount currently on it [true or false]
 suprnova: